AstroTechies/astroneermodding/docs/index.rst

 Check out the :doc:`standards` section for formal standards mods should follow like :ref:`metadata` and :ref:`indexfile`.

-If you want to learn how to actually
+If you want to learn how to actually make mods checkout the :ref:`guides` section.

 .. note::